-No power for Pacific Northwest residents week after storm
+No power for Northwest residents week after storm

 Spokane, Wash. — Tens of thousands of people who have been shivering for nearly a week without power after deadly storms swept through Washington state were bracing for snowfall Monday and the possibility of preparing Thanksgiving dinner in the dark.